kubi-zone/kubi.zone/website/content/docs/v0.1.0/custom-resources/zonefile.md

 top = false
 +++

-The latest version of the `ZoneFile`'s' Custom Resource Definition can be found [here](https://github.com/MathiasPius/kubizone/blob/main/crds/kubi.zone/v1alpha1/ZoneFile.yaml)
+The latest version of the `ZoneFile`'s Custom Resource Definition can be found [here](https://github.com/MathiasPius/kubizone/blob/main/crds/kubi.zone/v1alpha1/ZoneFile.yaml)

 ## What is a ZoneFile?